Best Picks ✓ Prices verified March 2026

 What could be better

 Bottom line: If you’re serious about red light therapy and want clinical-grade irradiance at home, the MitoPRO 1500 is the panel to get.
+We noticed real improvement in joint stiffness after about 3 weeks of daily use, and the skin benefits our tester’s wife saw at month 2 were the kind of results you can actually see in photos.
 The four-wavelength system and modular design make it the most versatile option we’ve tested.

 2. Joovv Solo 3.0 — Best for face & targeted treatment